Jan Rindfleisch

-Jan Rindfleisch (1942–2025) was an American artist, educator, author, curator, and community builder.
+Jan Rindfleisch (May 1, 1942 – March 8, 2025) was an American artist, educator, author, curator, and community builder.
 Rindfleisch is known for the programming she initiated and oversaw at the Euphrat Museum of Art; for her book on the history of art communities in the South Bay Area, Roots and Offshoots: Silicon Valley's Art Community, and for her role in documenting the careers and legacies of Agnes Pelton and Ruth Tunstall Grant.

 Education

-Rindfleisch has a BS in Physics from Purdue University and an MFA in sculpture from San José State University.
+Rindfleisch had a BS in Physics from Purdue University and an MFA in sculpture from San José State University.

 Career

 Curator

 Rindfleisch was the executive director of the Euphrat Museum in Cupertino, California from 1979 to 2011.
 At the Euphrat Rindfleisch established a history of curatorial programming that was uncommon for the time.
 This included the manner in which exhibitions were curated, which often involved collaboration with community members; the inclusion of community artists with established artists; and exhibition themes and content that were rare or not yet seen in art museums or art galleries.
 Rindfleisch's exhibition themes have included political quilts, political issues, artwork by refugees, artwork by immigrants, artwork about aging, art and technology, and the art of games.

 Hank Baum states in the California Art Review, "Director Jan Rindfleisch presents exhibits that address philosophical and social issues, challenge taboos, and allow artists to be resurrected who have been obscured by the prejudice of their day."

 About a 1985 exhibition, Art Collectors in and Around Silicon Valley, Cathy Curtis of the San Francisco Examiner wrote, "Provocative and timely, irreverent and unencumbered by the pompous baggage of so many art exhibits, 'Art Collectors...' is the kind of show that asks more questions than it answers."
 Rita Felciano noted in her review of the 1987 The Power of Cloth, "The Euphrat... puts together exhibits from the outside—events that usually have some bite to them."

 In a 1984 Artweek review of Faces, Sylvie Roder stated: "Leave it to Jan Rindfleisch to come up with something special.
 She has taken a basic theme and treated it in complex ways."